Beverly Middle School principal to resign

-BEVERLY — Beverly Middle School Principal Matthew Poska has announced that he will resign at the end of the school year.
+BEVERLY — Beverly Middle School Principal Matthew Poska announced Wednesday that he will resign at the end of the school year.

-Poska made the announcement on Wednesday morning in an email to school staff.
+Poska made the announcement in an email to school staff.
 He said he is "actively pursuing other opportunities" and wants to give Beverly the chance to conduct a timely search for his replacement.

 "I've been honest in my desire to continue to grow," he said.
 "I've been here for 16 years.
 It's bittersweet, believe me.
 Beverly has welcomed me as one of their own.
 I didn't grew up here but I do consider 01915 a part of who I am."